Skylab: Re-entry and debris

-Skylab's demise in 1979 was an international media event, with T-shirts and hats with bullseyes and "Skylab Repellent" with a money-back guarantee, wagering on the time and place of re-entry, and nightly news reports.
-The San Francisco Examiner offered a US$10,000 prize for the first piece of Skylab delivered to its offices; the competing San Francisco Chronicle offered US$200,000 if a subscriber suffered personal or property damage.
+Skylab's impending demise in 1979 was an international media event, with T-shirts and hats with bullseyes and "Skylab Repellent" with a money-back guarantee, wagering on the time and place of re-entry, and nightly news reports.
+The San Francisco Examiner offered a US$10,000 prize (equivalent to $ today) for the first piece of Skylab delivered to its offices; the rival San Francisco Chronicle offered US$200,000 ($ today) if a subscriber suffered personal or property damage.
 A Nebraska neighborhood painted a target so that the station would have "something to aim for", a resident said.

+The Examiner created the prize to compete with the Chronicle and its popular columnist Herb Caen.
+Publisher Reg Murphy was reluctant to pay the money, Jeff Jarvis recalled, but NASA assured Jarvis—Caen's counterpart at the Examiner—that the station would not hit land.
 A report commissioned by NASA calculated that the odds were 1 in 152 of debris hitting any human, and odds of 1 in 7 of debris hitting a city of 100,000 people or more.
 Special teams were readied to head to any country hit by debris.
 The event caused so much panic in the Philippines that President Ferdinand Marcos appeared on national television to reassure the public.